YunxinLi/LingCloud/README.md

 [07.02] A new verision of LMEye-IPN-FlanT5-xl are released.
 Please follow [here](https://github.com/YunxinLi/LingCloud/tree/main/LMEye) to check it.

-[07.02] The online demo is no longer open for testing.
+[07.02] The online demo is closed for fully upgrading.
 We will continually provide the newest local demo with powerful LMEye variant.

 [06.24] An online demo of LMEye(IPN-Bloomz-7b1): http://model.hitwds.cn:7080/.